Abu (god): Name and character

 The reading of the second sign in the name ab-u_{2} is uncertain, and in addition to Abu, the second proposed reading of the name is Abba.
 According to Jeremiah Peterson, the former option is supported by the partial etymology assigned to this theonym in the myth Enki and Ninmah, lugal u_{2}, "lord of the plants."
 It might be either an example of scribal wordplay or an invented scholarly etymology for his name.
 As pointed out by Gianni Marchesi, for the assumed pun on the name to work, it would have to end in the phoneme u.
 Dina Katz translates Abu's name as "father plant."
 However, it is generally assumed the theonym is unrelated to Akkadian abum, "father."

 Abu's character is poorly known.
 Irene Sibbing-Plantholt suggests that in the Diyala area he was associated with snakes and the underworld, while in the south of Mesopotamia he instead functioned as a vegetation deity related to various dying gods.
-However, Gianni Marchesi and Nicolo Marchetti argue that the only evidence for his connection with plantlife is an epithet assigned to him in Enki and Ninhursag, which might not represent his actual functions.
+However, Gianni Marchesi and Nicolo Marchetti argue that the only evidence for his connection with plant life is an epithet assigned to him in Enki and Ninhursag, which might not represent his actual functions.
 In this myth, he is the first of the deities created by Ninhursag to relieve Enki's pain, the other seven being Ninsikila (Meskilak), Ningirida, Ninkasi, Nanshe, Azimua, Ninti and Inzak.
 He is specifically tasked with dealing with the pain of the scalp, which is most likely a pun on his name and the Akkadian word abbuttu.